tronnet-gh/ProxmoxAAS-API/README.md

 1. Add a new user `proxmoxaas-api` to Proxmox VE
 2. Create a new API token for the user `proxmoxaas-api` and copy the secret key to a safe location
 3. Create a new role `proxmoxaas-api` with at least the following permissions:
-    - VM.* except VM.Audit, VM.Backup, VM.Clone, VM.Console, VM.Monitor, VM.PowerMgmt, VM.Snapshot, VM.Snapshot.Rollback
+    - VM.* except VM.Clone, VM.Console, VM.Monitor, VM.PowerMgmt, VM.Snapshot, VM.Snapshot.Rollback
-    - Datastore.Allocate, Datastore.AllocateSpace, Datastore.Audit
+    - Datastore.Allocate, Datastore.AllocateSpace, Datastore.AllocateTemplate, Datastore.Audit
     - User.Modify
 	- Pool.Audit
 	- SDN.Use (if instances use SDN networks)
+	- Sys.Audit
 4. Add a new API Token Permission with path: `/`, select the API token created previously, and role: `proxmoxaas-api`
 5. Add a new User Permission with  path: `/`, select the `proxmoxaas-api` user, and role: `proxmoxaas-api`
+6. To prevent users from bypassing the API provided methods, create a new role with only the following permssions:
+	- Datastore.Audit
+	- VM.Audit
+	- VM.Console
+	- VM.Monitor
+	- VM.PowerMgmt

 ### Installation - API
 1. Clone this repo onto the `ProxmoxAAS-API` host